The Art and Science of Web Design turns 5

 So I quit complaining about it and wrote a book instead.
 It was quite a bit of fun and did well enough to spawn a few printings and some translations.
 I also got to work with really smart people, like Steve Champeon who questioned every idea I had, and Doug Bowman, who made those ideas so beautiful I almost cried when I first held it in my hands.
 (And, for the record, the cover came from the publisher, not Doug.)

-But like I said, much has changed in five years.
+But like I said, a lot has changed in these years.
 While much of the book holds ideas I still adamantly profess today, it’s wrapped in an historical context that is tough to get past.
 In fact, the book feels most valuable to me as a way of marking the progress we’ve made since it was published.

 So have a look through the book.
 I’ve made the original PDF proof available as a 3.4 megabyte download: _The Art and Science of Web Design.